Putting the Soul

 [Image by Gordon Johnson from Pixabay]

-There is a difference between the concrete biological "anger" (caused by sensory displeasure regarding a difficult concrete evil while moving to fight to obtain a need or prevent the loss of a need, named one of the "passions" by Dr. St. Thomas Aquinas) vs the abstract psychological emotional anger, in varying degrees, coming from the immaterial intellect of human soul (caused by: 1) any number of uncharitable and false or immoral attractions, likes, dislikes, wants/desires, expectations, and/or beliefs, 2) a cover up to avoid feeling sadness, 3) a cover up for perfectionist selfish using self-pity; i.e. hurt feelings, 4) a cover up for any number of particular selfish fears of suffering whereby one tries to exteriorly control what one cannot or should not in order to try to obtain one's selfish way rather than having self-control and accepting the reality of God's Way in trusting Him, while failing to discern with Him).
+There is a difference between the concrete biological "anger" (biological sensory displeasure regarding an objectively difficult concrete evil while moving to fight/work to obtain an objective need or prevent the loss of an objective need, named one of the "passions" by Dr. St. Thomas Aquinas.) vs the abstract psychological emotional anger, in varying degrees, chosen by the immaterial intellect and free will of the human soul: 1) chosen by any number of our uncharitable and false and immoral attractions, likes, dislikes, wants/desires, expectations, and/or beliefs, 2) chosen as a cover up to avoid feeling sadness, 3) chosen as a cover up for perfectionist prideful selfish self-pity; i.e. hurt or offended feelings, 4) chosen as a cover up for any number of particular prideful selfish fears of suffering (imagined future harm or loss) whereby one tries to exteriorly control what one cannot or should not while trying to obtain one's selfish way rather than having self-control and discerning with The Divine to accept the reality of His Way in trusting Him).

 "for the whole corporeal nature is subject to the soul, and is related to it as its matter and instrument." ~ Dr. St. Thomas Aquinas, Summa

-"A passion of the sensitive appetite is good in so far as it is regulated by reason, whereas it is evil if it set the order of reason aside." ~ Dr. St. Thomas Aquinas
+"A passion of the sensitive appetite is good in so far as it is regulated by reason, whereas it is evil if it set the order of reason aside." ~ Dr. St. Thomas Aquinas, Summa

-The "passions" that Aquinas frequently refers to are only neutral as concepts in and of themselves (not morally qualifiable) when they are referring to the movements of the senses and other physical feelings that are biological instincts in all animals both brute animals and human beings.
+The "passions" that Aquinas frequently refers to, are only neutral as concepts in and of themselves (not morally qualifiable) when they are referring to the movements of the senses and other physical feelings that are biological instincts in all animals both brute animals and human beings.
 Because they (the "passions") "cause a transformation of the normal condition of the body and its organs which often appears externally", according to Aquinas' definition.
 In brute animals of all ages there is nothing more and they remain neutral.
-These "passions" are also neutral in human infants, toddlers (1-3.9 yrs old), and those with severe enough birth defects of brain damage, such as particular types of brain tumors one is born with or chromosomal disorders, which puts limitations on and hinders one's psychological (intellect and free will) level of functioning.
-(As Aquinas state, the lessor (body & brain) and hinder the greater (soul: intellect & free will)
+These "passions" are also neutral in human infants, toddlers (1-3.9 yrs old), and those with severe enough birth defects of brain damage, such as particular types of brain tumors one is born with or chromosomal disorders, which put limitations on and hinder one's psychological (intellect and free will) level of functioning.
+(As Aquinas state, the lessor (body & brain) can hinder the greater (soul: intellect & free will).
+Hinder means to prevent; not to change.

-All other humans who have begun in any degree or way to use their God given (at conception) intellect and free will powers of their immaterial Soul, which begins at least around the age of 4 years old, we are responsible, to some degree (and fully responsible by age 7), for checking and regulating in discernment directly with The Divine, all of our "passions" of biological movements of the senses, physical feelings, and biological instincts.
+All other humans who have begun in any degree or way to use their God given (at conception) intellect and free will powers of their immaterial Soul, which begin at least around the age of 4 years old, we are responsible, to some degree (and fully responsible by age 7), for checking and regulating in discernment directly with The Divine, all of our "passions" of biological movements of the senses, physical feelings, and biological instincts.
+We human beings, capable of using our intellect and free will powers of our soul, are responsible for choosing to not act like brute animals who are below our nature.

 Our psychological emotions and feelings are automatically morally qualifiable as they are caused by our freely chosen intellectual acts of our immaterial Soul; specifically our: attractions, likes, dislikes, wants/desires, expectations, beliefs, and thoughts.
 These are called "intentions".

-Aquinas' translation into English uses the same term, "passions" frequently with clear distinctions, for both brute animal biological movements and instincts, as he does for morally qualifiable virtues and sinful emotions and feelings of the human intellect and free will of the immaterial Soul.
+Aquinas' translation of his Summa into English uses the same term, "passions" frequently with clear distinctions, for both brute animal biological movements and instincts, as he uses the term "passions" for morally qualifiable virtues and sinful emotions and feelings of the human intellect and free will of the immaterial Soul.

 "The Apostle says (Romans 7:5): "When we were in the flesh, the passions of sins which were by the law, did the work in our members."
 Now sins are, properly speaking, in the soul.
 Therefore passions also, which are described as being "of sins", are in the soul." ~ Dr. St. Thomas Aquinas, Summa